 For some athletes, no matter the obstacle, you just can’t keep them down.
 Softball pitcher Chelsea Ott has proven to be a member of that elite group.

-In the final home game of their careers in front of their biggest crowd of the season, emotional seniors led W. Squash to a victory over rival Princeton.
+In the final home game of their careers and in front of their biggest crowd of the season, an emotional group of seniors led the women’s squash team to a 6-3 victory over rival Princeton at Ringe Courts.

-Facing a winless Franklin & Marshall squad, Penn gave captain Kristen Lange the night off, moving everyone up one spot on the ladder.
+Facing a winless Franklin & Marshall squad, the women’s squash team was confident it could emerge with a convincing victory — so confident that it gave captain Kristen Lange the night off, moving everyone up one spot on the ladder.

-Women’s squash hopes to build on last year’s progress — but most importantly, its wins.
+The women’s squash team heads into the 2009-10 season hoping to build upon last year’s hard work and progress — but most importantly, its wins.